The big idea

 Most apps give you a tide chart or a solunar calendar.
 WaterWatcher synthesizes both — plus wind, dawn/dusk, and barometric pressure — into specific feeding windows for the next 48 hours, ranked hot / good / fair / slow.
 You see exactly when to be on the water, not just general "conditions are favorable" hedging.

-Can I run a report on demand?+
+Can I run a stamp on demand?+

-Can I get reports for multiple spots?+
+Can I get stamps for multiple spots?+

-What does report history show me?+
+What does stamp history show me?+

-As your reports accumulate, the history page builds a picture of patterns at your spots — which months are most active, which species appear most, water temperature trends, and seasonal patterns we detect automatically.
+As your stamps accumulate, the history page builds a picture of patterns at your spots — which months are most active, which species appear most, water temperature trends, and seasonal patterns we detect automatically.
 The longer you're subscribed, the more useful it gets.

 Plans & billing